Metfilm School Logo

 Overview

-Whatever your taste, whoever you are, Manchester prides itself as a city anyone can call home.
+We can’t wait to welcome you to this exciting, creative city.
+Whatever your tastes, whoever you are, Manchester is a place that anyone can call home.

 overview